Git Over Reticulum

 -i, --identity PATH path to identity

---scope SCOPE document scope: active, completed or all
+--scope SCOPE document scope: active, completed, proposed or all

 -d, --id ID document ID